China Pet Passport & Import Regulations

 All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the port of entry to China.
 If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.

 Entering China by Air

-Pets can arrive in China in the cabin or as checked baggage or air cargo at international airports including but not limited to Shanghai, Beijing, Nanjing, Shenzhen and Guangzhou.
+Pets can arrive in China in the cabin or as checked baggage or air cargo at international airports including but not limited to Shanghai, Beijing, Nanjing, Shenzhen, Chengdu and Guangzhou.